Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-4.md

 "We'll get you out.
 Don't you worry."

-"Might these ... reverse bacteria be the answer?"
+"Might these ... reverse bacteria be the answer?" asked Ardex.

 "Maybe.
 Remember how regular bacteria get their energy from sunlight?
 They suck it in, and out comes movement and a bit of oxygen.
 They are completely independent and can create their own energy, but it's _very_ weak."

 Darus had already spotted the clearing Ardex had talked about.
-He sauntered to the stones and, being the specialist in the area, inspected them closely.
+He sauntered to the stones and, being the specialist, inspected them closely---at least, once he was done juggling them.

-"Well, these new bacteria do the reverse.
+"Well," continued Feria, "these new bacteria do the reverse.
 They draw in _oxygen_ and convert that to energy---much, much more of it."

-Ardex frowned.
+Ardex frowned and spoke before thinking, an unfortunate habit.
 "And then they poop out sunlight?"

 "No. No, that part's different.
 Or, well, sunlight _is_ a kind of energy ..."

 Feria noticed the connections between regular bacteria and reverse bacteria.
-The first were seethrough to the point they didn't have their own color.
+The first were see-through, translucent to the point they didn't have their own color.
 The others were thicker and filled with more solid particles, which gave them a red-orange form.

-"Which also means the red ones can't survive independently.
+"It means the red ones can't survive independently.
 They _need_ the oxygen expelled by the others.
 That's why they only survive when connected, and not when separated."

 "Not just survive---they thrive!"
 Darus called.
 "Have you seen this, Feria?
 More bacteria in one place than anywhere else in our cage!
 You could decorate your Stone Gardens with just half of these things!"

+"There will be _no_ 'decorating' anything until we solved---" grumbled Ardex.

 Bella kept saying something; none of them could figure it out.